Democrats won control of the House, while Republicans held onto the Senate. In California, Gavin Newsom was elected governor.

 We talk to political pros, local candidates, and Southern California voters.

-Katie Hill - Congresswoman from California’s 25th Congressional District,
+Katie Hill - Congresswoman from California’s 25th Congressional District; author of “She Will Rise: Becoming a Warrior in the Battle for True Equality”,

 Harley Rouda - Democratic Congresswoman representing the 48th District of California (Laguna Beach),